-- (1) Amounts represent annual cash compensation for services on our board of directors rendered by each member of the board of directors. - (2) The amounts reported in the Option Awards column represent the grant date fair value of the stock options granted to our non-employee directors as of the grant date as computed in accordance with FASB ASC Topic 718, not including any estimates of forfeitures.
-The assumptions used in calculating the grant date fair value of the stock options reported in the Option Awards column are set forth in the notes to our audited financial statements included in our Annual Report on Form 10-K. Note that the amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our non-employee directors from the options. - (3) As of December 31, 2019, Dr. Bormann held unexercised options to purchase 39,650 shares of our common stock. - (4) As of December 31, 2019, Ms. Halkuff held unexercised options to purchase 39,650 shares of our common stock. - (5) As of December 31, 2019, Ms. Persky held unexercised options to purchase 39,650 shares of our common stock. - (6) Mr. Rigby did not stand for reelection at our 2019 annual meeting of stockholders.
-In connection with such resignation, effective as of the date of our 2019 annual meeting of stockholders, (i) all of Mr. Rigby's unvested options became fully vested and exercisable and (ii) the post-termination exercise period of such options was extended until the earlier of (a) the two-year anniversary of the date of our 2019 annual meeting of stockholders or (b) the expiration date of such options.
-As of December 31, 2019, Mr. Rigby held unexercised options to purchase 59,344 shares of our common stock.
-Additionally, we entered into a consulting agreement with Mr. Rigby for a period of twelve months pursuant to which Mr. Rigby provides consulting services with respect to general advice on pumps and diabetes and earns fees of \$4,000 per month. - (7) As of December 31, 2019, Mr. Schmid held unexercised options to purchase 45,220 shares of our common stock. - (8) As of December 31, 2019, Dr. Sherman held unexercised options to purchase 39,650 shares of our common stock. - (9) Mr. Thierer joined our board of directors in October 2019.
-As of December 31, 2019, Dr. Sherman held unexercised options to purchase 19,650 shares of our common stock.
+- (2) The amounts reported in the Option Awards column represent the grant date fair value of the stock options granted to our non-employee directors as of the grant date as computed in accordance with Accounting Standards Codification Topic 718 issued by the Financial Accounting Standards Board, not including any estimates of forfeitures.
+The assumptions used in calculating the grant date fair value of the stock options reported in the Option Awards column are set forth in the notes to our audited financial statements included in our Annual Report on Form 10-K. Note that the amounts reported in this column reflect the accounting cost for these stock options and do not correspond to the actual economic value that may be received by our non-employee directors from the options. - (3) As of December 31, 2020, Dr. Bormann held unexercised options to purchase 50,878 shares of our common stock. - (4) As of December 31, 2020, Ms. Halkuff held unexercised options to purchase 50,878 shares of our common stock. - (5) As of December 31, 2020, Ms. Persky held unexercised options to purchase 50,878 shares of our common stock. - (6) Mr. Schmid serves as our lead independent director.
+As of December 31, 2020, Mr. Schmid held unexercised options to purchase 56,448 shares of our common stock. - (7) As of December 31, 2020, Dr. Sherman held unexercised options to purchase 50,878 shares of our common stock. - (8) Mr. Thierer resigned from our board of directors in December 2020.
+As of December 31, 2020, Mr. Thierer held unexercised options to purchase 7,641 shares of our common stock.
+Subsequent to his resignation, the deferred fees noted in footnote (1) above were paid to Mr. Thierer.